Update as of 25 May 2021: This article has been updated with new information released during the May 2021 BTO launch.

 Given its city-fringe location and proximity to commercial areas, we expect a healthy price appreciation and rentability.
 So it’s a good option if you’re planning to cash out or rent out the flat after MOP.

 On the flip side, the Geylang BTO sits on one of the noisier sites.
-It’s more for those who don’t mind the heavy traffic and noise coming from the office area, temples and the airbase.
+It’s more for those who don’t mind the heavy traffic and noise coming from the office area, temples, future school and the airbase.

 May 2021 Geylang BTO: Should you apply?